5 Things Smart Fundraisers Always Do in December

 5. They remind donors about gifts of appreciated stock.

-Because the tax advantages to donors are huge.
+They’re also one of the most tax-savvy ways for donors to give.
 The donor can take a tax deduction for the full market value of the current high price.

 This year, more than ever, smart donors will want to consider this option.
 They do love you.
 And if they are giving anyway, remind them of this option.

-Takeaway: Just sweeten the pot and remind them about the super tax advantages of stock gifts.
+Bottom Line: Just sweeten the pot and remind them about the super tax advantages of stock gifts as a December fundraiser.